5 Reasons to Buy Used Furniture

 Our world has reached “peak furniture,” according to former chief sustainability officer at Ikea, Steve Howard.

 “In the West we have probably hit peak stuff.
 We talk about peak oil.
 I’d say we’ve hit peak red meat, peak sugar, peak stuff, peak home furnishings,” said Howard.

 The furniture industry is highly wasteful, and it takes a lot of resources to create new pieces, despite the fact that more than enough furniture already exists that is in good condition.

 The depletion of natural resources is speeding up, and materials used to build furniture, like timber, are in high demand.
 Every piece of furniture that you purchase second-hand means the materials that would have been used to build it can be put to better use elsewhere.

 We’re constantly persuaded to consume more.
 Both by television and media as well as by societal expectations.
 We’ve been convinced that there is a time limit on furniture items, and that when it goes off, you must replace our old piece with its newer version.
 This means we throw things out before we need to, even if the item is in perfectly good shape.

-Ontario landfills are expected to reach capacity by 2032, which is only 14 years away.
+Ontario disposal depots are expected to reach capacity by 2032, which is only 14 years away.
 One of the best ways to help keep unnecessary items out of the dump is to shop second-hand.
-When individuals opt to donate instead of tossing their furniture to the curb and a customer picks it out as the perfect piece for their home, you’re extending the lifecycle of a quality item and diverting waste from our already overburdened landfills.
+When individuals opt to donate instead of tossing their furniture to the curb and a customer picks it out as the perfect piece for their home, you’re extending the lifecycle of a quality item and diverting good and decent items from our already overburdened disposal sites.